Roffild/roffild.github.io/PythonDLL.md

 title: MetaTrader 5 (MQL5) + Python 3 DLL for Forex, CFD and Futures
 description: A data exchange between the MQL and Python via pre-created function.
 ---
-Use MetaTrader with Python 3 for Forex, CFD and Futures.
+Use MetaTrader with Python 3 on financial stock exchanges, Forex, CFD and Futures.
 From MetaTrader, you can get quotes in Python, but no complete connection between them.
 [This post is one of the developers (RU).](https://www.mql5.com/ru/forum/306688/page4#comment_10973513){:target="_blank"}